A05annex/SwervePathPlanning/README.md

 <li>right click on the <i>field position handle</i> of the 3rd control point;</li>
 <li>from the context menu, select <b>Info</b>, this will bring up a control point information dialogue;</li>
 <li>in the control point information dialogue, edit the <b>At Time</b> from 2 to 1.3, and <b>apply</b> this
 change.
-The 3rd control point and all subsequent points have no wad their time adjusted, which should be reflected when you play the path.</li>
+The 3rd control point and all subsequent points have now had their time adjusted, which should be reflected when you play the path.</li>
 </ul>